michaelgrohn/rating_star/README.md

 #=> 0.9
 ```

-Accessing `.rating` on a model gives you the average rating value, based on all votes:
+If the `vote_count` is 1, the rating represents a single rating.
+If it is greater than 1, the rating represents an average rating, based on `vote_count` many other ratings.

 ```ruby
 @movie.ratings.create( value: 0.8 )